kvnang/frkennyang/src/posts/Bernadette/index.md

 On February 11, 1858, Bernadette went to the Massabielle Grotto from the Dungeon to collect dry wood.
 It was there that she saw Our Lady 18 times.

+### Old Presbytery

+On March 2, 1858, Bernadette went to the Presbytery to meet with Father [Dominique Peyramale](https://en.wikipedia.org/wiki/Dominique_Peyramale), the priest of Lourdes.
+She shared with him the words the Virgin had spoken to her, "**I am the Immaculate Conception**."
+Today, a plate commemorates this event and part of the wall and door that Bernadette used to enter the garden are still preserved.

 ### The Hospice

 The Sisters of Charity of Nevers established the old hospice adjacent to the current Hospital Centre of Lourdes in 1834.
 When Bernadette returned from Bartrès in 1858 at the age of 13, she was unable to read or write.
 Therefore, she attended the school for girls from the countryside created by the Sisters of Nevers.

 On June 3, 1858, Bernadette received her **first communion** in the hospice's chapel.

-### Old Presbytery

-On March 2, 1858, Bernadette went to the Presbytery to meet with Father [Dominique Peyramale](https://en.wikipedia.org/wiki/Dominique_Peyramale), the priest of Lourdes.
-She shared with him the words the Virgin had spoken to her, "**I am the Immaculate Conception**."
-Today, a plate commemorates this event and part of the wall and door that Bernadette used to enter the garden are still preserved.

 ### Lacadé Mill

 The Lacadé Mill *(Maison Paternelle)* became the **home of Bernadette's parents** after the 1858 apparitions.
 Inside, you can see the furniture, objects, and pictures that belonged to the Soubirous family.
 The house is still managed by Bernadette's descendants.

+### Nevers (1866–1879)

+On July 7, 1866, Bernadette, along with the Superior from Lourdes and two other girls, entered the Mother House in Nevers, also known as "**St. Gildard**."
+The following day, in front of 300 Sisters, **Bernadette recounted her apparition story for the last time** while still wearing her Pyrenean attire.
+She then started her religious training and made her first commitment to religious life on October 30, 1867, along with 44 novices.

+Bernadette spent **13 years** in Saint Gildard and held various roles such as **assistant-nurse**, **nurse-in-charge of the infirmary**, and **sacristan**.
+Despite often being unwell herself, she remained available for any task required of her with her joyful personality.

+She spent extended periods in the infirmary due to a **knee tumor** and **lung tuberculosis**.
+Bernadette ultimately passed away on April 16, 1879, at 35 years old and was laid to rest in St. Joseph's Chapel in the heart of the garden.

 ## Gestures at the Sanctuary